 - Graduation Rate: 40.00%

-Purdue University Northwest focuses on up-to-date evidence-based curriculum in order to provide their students with the best education possible.
+Purdue University Northwest focuses on an up-to-date evidence-based curriculum in order to provide its students with the best education possible.
 This prepares them for approaching patients with a holistic mindset.

 - RN to BSN (online)